sdogruyol/sdogruyol.github.io/_posts/2016-11-13-benchmarking-and-scaling-websockets-handling-60000-concurrent-connections-with-kemal.md

 ### Final results

-Now that the OS is not the bottleneck Tsun` servers pushed the limits again :)
+Now that the OS is not the bottleneck Tsung servers pushed the limits again :)

 <blockquote class="twitter-tweet" data-lang="tr"><p lang="en" dir="ltr">Kemal handling 61189 concurrent WebSocket connections on a 2 GB server.
 This is not the limit but benchmarking is hard <a href="https://twitter.com/CrystalLanguage">@CrystalLanguage</a> <a href="https://t.co/y2GDow3J6e">pic.twitter.com/y2GDow3J6e</a></p>&mdash; Serdar Dogruyol セド (@sdogruyol) <a href="https://twitter.com/sdogruyol/status/797835943864573952">13 Kasım 2016</a></blockquote>